raghavpatel2507/End-to-End-waste-object-detection-using-yolo-v5/README.md

 newgrp docker
 ```

-# 6. Configure EC2 as self-hosted runner:-
+# 6. Configure EC2 as self-hosted runner:
 ```bash
 setting>actions>runner>new self hosted runner> choose os> then run command one by one
 ```